Econify/generative-ts/README.md

 generative-ts provides a strongly-typed interface for invoking LLMs from various service providers as defined by their own APIs.
 It’s not a "universal interface," set of heavy abstractions, or wrapper around existing SDKs.
 Instead, it offers an easy way to get type-safe requests and responses from multiple LLM providers using their actual APIs.
 It has some useful features purpose-built for LLMs, and it’s designed for the TypeScript ecosystem with a minimal footprint and high portability in mind.

-## Features
+## Design Goals

-- **Simple interface**: Easy to use and understand.
-TODO
-- **Type safety**: Leverages TypeScript to provide type-safe interactions.
-TODO
-- **Isomorphic**: Works seamlessly on both server and client sides.
-- **Tiny bundle size**: Minimal footprint for optimal performance.
-TODO
+- **Simple**: Invoke many different popular models and providers out of the box, using their native interfaces, with a couple lines of code
+- **Typesafe**: todo
+- **Customizable**: Built on interfaces and injectable dependencies, you can define your own APIs and Providers, supply your own Template implementation, or use your own HTTP client.
+- **Portable**: Runs in node or the browser, ships with cjs, esm, and browser-optimized bundles
+- **Minimal**: Minimal dependencies, <100KB bundles, and [scoped packages](#packages) for fine-grain installs
-- **HTTP-level control**: It uses native fetch (or optionally lets you to pass your own client) to interact with models APIs, giving you uniform control of the request at the http level
+- **HTTP-level control**: It uses native fetch (or optionally lets you to [pass your own client](#custom-http-client)) to interact with models APIs, giving you uniform control of the request at the http level
+- **Useful**: todo

 ## Install